OpenClaw LogoWe’ve removed a layer of ambient authority from OpenClaw with cryptographic policy verification at boot.READ MORE

 Planning-time checks do not survive retries, replays, or modified requests once an agent is operating asynchronously.
 In real systems, the only defensible place to enforce authority is at execution, when the tool or API is about to commit a real change.
 If authorization happens upstream, you are trusting that nothing about the request, context, or intent has changed along the way.

-Crittora logo
+Crittora Secure logo

 © 2025 Crittora LLC.
 All rights reserved.